The National Jazz Archive is supported by some of the UK's most eminent contemporary jazz artists and related organisations.

 Clare is on her mission to bring big band and swing to music lovers everywhere, and to demonstrate that this genre is ever evolving and still relevant today.

-Alongside her concerts, Clare presents her own live show on BBC Radio 2 every Sunday night.
+Alongside her concerts, Clare presents her own live Big Band jazz show on Jazz FM every Sunday night.
 She is also a Patron of the National Jazz Archive.

 Clare Teal won British Jazz Singer of the year in 2005, 2007, 2015 and 2017, BBC Jazz Singer of the Year in 2006 and Boisdale Jazz Singer of the year 2016.
 She was awarded Arts & Entertainment Personality of the Year in 2004 and 2011 Yorkshire Awards, a coveted Gold Badge by the British Academy of Songwriters, Composers and Authors (BASCA) in 2011.

-Follow Clare on her website here, or click on the symbols below to follow Clare on social media.
+Follow Clare on her website, or click on the symbols below to follow Clare on social media.

 Liane Carroll is a vocalist, pianist and keyboard player.
 She began her musical career at the age of 15.
 Along the way she has collaborated with a diverse range of artists.